OH6BG/VOACAP_MAPS/README.md

 - select a specific month only
 - select an area of interest (e.g. by coordinates, by beam range, or by distance range)
+- set higher threshold values for SDBW, REL and SNRXX to eliminate edge cases

 ### 4.1.
 Select a specific month